dissonant-research/example/angr/README.md

 # A simple angr example (with a little radare2)
-I'm interested in understanding how to use angr better.
+I'm interested in better understanding angr.

-I'm also interested in playing with radare.
+I'm also interested in playing with radare2.

-In this example, I used radare as the primary disassembler, and angr to perform concolic analysis.
+In this example, I used radare as the disassembler, to learn how to navigate binaries with it.
+I found [this summary](https://github.com/pwntester/cheatsheets/blob/master/radare2.md) to be extremely useful.

+And I used angr to perform concolic analysis, with a particular goal in mind.
+[Here is an explanation of angr.](http://angr.io/)

 ## Goal
 baby-re is a challenge binary from the [2016 DEFCON Qualifier CTF, provided by LBS](https://github.com/legitbs/quals-2016/tree/master/baby-re).